Explore

 What is mioty?

 mioty is a software based low-power, wide-area network (LPWAN) protocol that was developed to overcome todays and future wireless connectivity limitations.
-With its best-in-class reliability and scalability, mioty is designed for massive IoT deployments.
+With its best-in-class reliability and scalability, mioty is designed for massive IoT deployments and challenging radio conditions.

 mioty software

-Remaining exclusively a software solution, mioty deliverables consist of two key components: the mioty sensor node software and the mioty base station software.
+Remaining exclusively a software solution, mioty deliverables consist of two key components: the mioty sensor node software and the mioty base station software, and does not rely on any proprietary hardware.
 With a vendor-neutral configuration, today mioty software supports a wide range of commercially available, off-the-shelf-hardware, granting end users with maximum flexibility and minimum complexity in designing their cost-effective IoT architecture.

-• The mioty sensor node software is a general-purpose software library enabling easy integration in end customer products for immediate setup of low-cost, high performance »smart devices« at the edge.
+- The mioty sensor node software stack is a general-purpose software library enabling easy integration in end customer products for immediate setup of low-cost, high performance »smart devices« at the edge.
 The library is optimized for power efficiency and runs on low-computing microcontrollers.
+Several stack vendors are available for different

 mioty architecture

-The mioty architecture portrays a star network where one central base station aggregates low data-rate messages from thousands of battery-powered sensors operating at the edge.
+The mioty architecture portrays a star network where one or multiple base station aggregate low data-rate messages from thousands of battery-powered sensors operating at the edge.
 Enabled through the MIOTY™ RF Wireless Link characterized by the Telegram Splitting approach, communication between the base station and end nodes can be achieved over up to 15 km range (in flat terrain) utilizing worldwide license-free sub GHz bands (133-966 MHz).

 Figure: A typical mioty network architecture